 Also there are strategies you can use to reduce losses and prepare for the next bull market, including different types of asset allocation.
 The point is that whether the markets are considered bearish or bullish, any time can be a good time to invest.

 If you’re looking to build a portfolio, no matter what the market, it’s easy when you set up an Active Invest account with SoFi Invest.
-The secure investing app lets you research, track, buy and sell stocks, ETFs, crypto, and other assets right from your phone or computer.
+The secure investing app lets you research, track, buy and sell stocks, ETFs, and other assets right from your phone or computer.
 You can easily move between different types of assets and you can set automated recurring investments if you want to put in a certain dollar amount each week or month.
 All you need is a few dollars to get started.

 How long do bear markets last?